You want to start running, but you’re not in good shape – or you’re older – or you’re overweight – or you’ve tried before, and it didn’t go well.

 and much more.

-If you’d like to work with me, My Walk to Run Program is based on my unique approach to beginner training.
+If you’d like to work with me, My Walk to Run Beginner Runner Program is based on my unique approach to beginner training.
 ‘Pain’ should never be a part of ‘gain.’
 Never!
 Pain is your body’s way of saying, “Whoa!”
+I’m looking for people who want to become runners who are not looking for a ‘quick fix,’ but who are realistic and accept that it takes a little while to get into shape if you’re out of shape.

-I’m 62, and I’ve been running 38 years.
+I’m 62, and I’ve been running 39 years.
 Of all that I’ve learned, this is #1: Listen to your body!
 Treat it well, and it will treat you well!
-The key is to challenge your body but never to push too hard, never to be careless.
+Challenge your body but never push too hard.
 Stress it a little, then give it time to recover; this is especially critical in the first months.

 Over the years, I have figured out why most beginner programs don’t work, not for true beginners, and they certainly don’t foster a lifelong love of running.
 And without that, what’s the point?